butsugiri/chainer-dashboard/README.md

 ## Directory Structure
 This app assumes that the result of the experiment is organized by the following manner.

-When execute `runserver`, the app automatically detects results dir and displays the log files inside.
+When executing `runserver`, the app automatically detects results dir and displays the log files inside.

 ```
 result/